PythonAccountingApp/Backend/README.md

 └── manage.py              # Django management script
 ```

+---

 ## Notes

 - The application is configured to run on port 8000 by default.
-- For any issues or contributions, feel free to create an issue or a pull request.
+- For any issues or contributions, feel free to create an issue or submit a pull request on the project repository.

+---